 Managers can filter based on department or manager.
 However, it's recommended that you group by Individual when possible to get a more relevant data set.

-You can stack filters for different fields to get to the exact cut of data that you want.
+You can stack filters for different fields to get to the exact cut of data you want.
 For example, stacking Tenure = 0-3 months and Department = Engineering will show responses for new employees in the engineering department.

 Explore and analyze results